earwig/bitshift/README.md

 bitshift
 ========

-bitshift is a semantic search engine for source code.
+bitshift is a semantic search engine for source code developed by Benjamin Attal, Ben Kurtovic, and Severyn Kozak.

 Branches
 --------